 Eleven is mentioned in a few places in Esoteric Astrology, this quote connecting the 11th house and sign being one of the most useful:

-Humanity is today participating in the preparatory tests for [the collective second] initiation … Forget not that eleven is the number of the Initiate and that today it is the eleventh house which is so dominant… Aquarius, the eleventh sign, is the sign of universal relationships, interplay and consciousness.
-(EA 542)
+Humanity is today participating in the preparatory tests for [the collective second] initiation … eleven is the number of the Initiate … today it is the eleventh house which is so dominant… Aquarius, the eleventh sign, is the sign of universal relationships, interplay and consciousness.
+(EA 542, emphasis added)

 In David Hamblin’s Harmonic Charts he mentions a deep internal longing to bring [the connected planets] together: they form part of [an individual’s] deep-seated internal fantasy about [themselves]

-(p261) while Martin Seymour-Smith in The New Astrologer (p125) quotes from Astrologer’s Guide to the Harmonics (James and Ruth Williamsen) that the undecimal (as he calls it) aspects describe a person’s ability to integrate diversities and dualisms
+(p261) while Martin Seymour-Smith in The New Astrologer (p125) quotes from Astrologer’s Guide to the Harmonics (James and Ruth Williamsen) that undecimal aspects (as he mis-names them) describe a person’s ability to integrate diversities and dualisms

 , adding that they can act in a manner very similar to the genuinely hard aspects